K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 Click the "Add"(①) on top or "Add" button(②).
 ![036]

-CLick "Visualization" / "Saved Search" of Add Panels to check the saved object list.
+Click "Visualization" / "Saved Search" of Add Panels to check the saved object list.
 ![037]

-From the retrieved saved object list, click "Object Name"(①) to configure dashboard.
+From the retrieved saved object list, click "Object Name"(①) to configure the dashboard.
 ![038]

 Click "Save" on top.
 ![039]

-Eneter dashboard name and click "Save" button.
+Enter dashboard name and click "Save" button.
 ![040]

 #### <div id='3-2-3-2'/> 3.2.3.2.
 Modify Dashboard